Aayush65/leaderboard/README.md

 # Flip Game

-It is a Memory-based Game made up of flipped tiles that have some images on their rear side.
-One has to match cards bearing identical images with the least amount of flips to win the game.
-Also integrated with a real-time leaderboard.
+It is a Memory-based Game made up of flipped tiles with images on their rear side.
+One has to match cards bearing identical pictures with the least amount of flips to win the game.
+It is also integrated with a real-time leaderboard.

 You can play this amazing game [here](https://flipgame.aayush65.com)